 Maintain a Correct Posture and Look Forward

 Doing this may also disrupt your balance, and in extreme circumstances, you can even fall off the machine.
 To ensure proper posture, be attentive, and set your shoulders straight-up, aligned with your hips.
-You can do this before you get on the treadmill.
+You can do this before you start to use the treadmill.

 Pay Attention to Your Tempo and Steps

-Running on a treadmill should be the same as running outdoors, or it should at least be very similar to the original procedure.
-You need to run with your natural gait and avoid taking any short or choppy strides.
+Running on the treadmill should be the same as running outside, or it should at least be very similar to the original procedure.
+You need to do your treadmill run with your natural gait and avoid taking any short or choppy strides.

 Moreover, it is important to be comfortable in your pace and positioning.
-If at any time during the workout, you feel that you are dizzy or feeling at the edge, you can always slow down and give your body some time to recover.
-Once you feel okay, you can gradually increase the pace of your running.
+If at any time during the workout, you feel that you are dizzy or feeling at the edge after an exhaustive or long run, you can always slow down and give your body some time to recover.
+Once you feel like it, you can gradually increase the pace of your running.

 Many people indulge in over-striding, which is one of the most common mistakes that one can make during running.
 Your foot may land ahead of your body hence causing an uneven stride.
 Pay attention to your body movements to avoid this.